spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Introduction.md

 **backend**

+2. (optional) define additional permissions
-1. (optional) define additional roles
+3. (optional) define additional roles
-1. add the module to your server configuration, for details see [Modules](../../common/Modules.md)
+4. add the module to your server configuration, for details see [Modules](../../common/Modules.md)
-1. configure settings, for more information, for details see [Settings](../../backend/Settings.md)
+5. configure settings, for more information, for details see [Settings](../../backend/Settings.md)

 **frontend**